 Do you remember the first time you attempted eyeliner?
 Was it in middle school, when you traced your mom’s blue pencil in a shaky line several inches above your actual lash line?
 (Hear, hear.)
 Was it last week, when you took a deep breath, heeded your favorite beauty website’s advice (hi!), and finally took the plunge?
 Whenever your first foray into eyeliner was, there’s one thing for certain: It’s a fickle beast that can throw even the most skilled, stable-handed individuals for a loop, but it will improve your life.
 There—we said it.
 Knowing full well we sound like crazy, hyperbolic beauty editors, we firmly believe that knowing how to define your eyes with a pencil, gel, or liquid pen is an important—nay, crucial—life skill.

 There’s just one small caveat.
 Eyeliner takes patience and time to truly master—two things we don’t exactly possess in excess.
-Which is why we thought it was perfect timing for us to share some of our favorite eyeliner tips, lazy-girl style.
+Which is why we thought it was perfect timing for us to share some of our favorite eyeliner tips, lazy-person style.
 Shaky hand?
 There’s a ridiculously easy fix.
 Uneven wings?
 We’ve got you.
 We reached out to two top makeup artists to teach us all of their eyeliner tricks: Fatima Thomas, senior national artist at MAC, and Melissa Mangrum, pro makeup artist.

 Meet the Expert